joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 window.removeEventListener('keydown', onKeydown);
 ```

-Seems pretty straightforward - chcek the key and run the code under the corresponding case clause.
+Seems pretty straightforward - chcek the key and run the code under the corresponding case.

-What does it look like if a record is used?
+Here's what a 'record' implementation might look like.

 ```typescript
 type Positionable = {